adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 equip_id    NUMERIC(10) PK         The primary identifier of the gear.

-weight      Integer     n/a        The weight of the weight equipment
+weight      NUMERIC(3)  n/a        The weight of the weight equipment.
+                                   Weight is in Imperial lbs.

 type        VARCHAR(20) n/a        The type of weight product this is.
                                    e.g. plate, bar, dumbbell, etc.

-diameter    Integer     n/a        For bars and plates; This describes
+diameter    NUMERIC(3)  n/a        For bars and plates; This describes
                                    the diameter of the hole that the plate has in its center and what plates will fit on a bar. generally should only be 2 inches.
-This is null for dumbbells.
+This is null for dumbbells or other.
 ----------- ----------- ---------- -----------------------------------

 : Weightlifting Equipment Entity